OctopusDeploy/docs/docs/getting-started.md

 ### Environments

-Octopus groups your infrastructure into environments.
+Octopus organizes your infrastructure into environments.
 Environments are groups of machines that you deploy to at the same time; for instance, you might have an environment of test servers that you deploy your apps to as part of your QA process, a UAT environment, and a production environment.
 Grouping machines in this way let's you define your deployment processes (no matter how many machines are involved) and have Octopus deploy the right versions of your apps to the right environments at the right time.

 :::info
 Throughout this guide we refer to both your servers and the cloud services you deploy your applications to as **machines**.